- Mixed reality headsets rely on several components, such as cameras, to achieve the creation of augmented and virtual reality environments.

 Chennavasin shares that expectation for mixed reality devices, which is why he launched The VR Fund along with his partners.

 "We're still at the very beginning, but there are really strong indications that this is a healthy market, a healthy ecosystem," he said. "[Mixed reality studio] Owlchemy Labs, for example, made $3 million in less than a year in software revenue from VR.
 That shows me there is really something here."

-As the industry evolves and the technology improves, Chennavasin said he wouldn't be surprised if mixed reality crossed over with new emerging technologies, such as machine learning and artificial intelligence or with internet of things applications, creating a unified, high-tech ecosystem of intelligent products.
+As the industry evolves and the technology improves, Chennavasin said he wouldn't be surprised if mixed reality crossed over with other emerging technologies, such as machine learning and artificial intelligence, or with internet of things applications, creating a unified, high-tech ecosystem of intelligent products.
 While that day might be some distance away yet, the emergence of mixed reality devices as a usable technology has the future on everyone's minds.

 "Right now [we're in] a stage of experimentation, and there's definitely something here," Chennavasin said.
 "This is not just playing video games.
-People are experiencing that, absorbing what's out there, and building on it.
+People are experiencing that, absorbing what's out there and building on it.
 We'll get to those killer experiences and help drive mainstream adoption very quickly."